Tornadoes of 2014: July 15 (Australia)

-July 24

-An EF1 tornado started as a waterspout on Chesapeake Bay and struck a campground in Cherrystone, Virginia, damaging and destroying campers and cabins.
-A strong thunderstorm wind killed a couple when a tree fell on their tent.
-Their son suffered life-threatening injuries and died on August 9.
-Thirty-five others were injured as well, 31 in the single fatal gust, that also caused $750,000 in damage.

 July 26 (Mongolia)

-A violent EF4 stovepipe tornado moved through sparsely populated areas near Khashaat, Mongolia and impacted several farms, completely leveling or sweeping away a few homes and killing livestock.
+A violent F4 stovepipe tornado moved through sparsely populated areas near Khashaat, Mongolia and impacted several farms, completely leveling or sweeping away a few homes and killing livestock.
 Vehicles were thrown and mangled beyond recognition, and significant damage to vegetation also occurred.
+One person was killed and several were injured.

-July 27–28
+July 27–28 (United States)

 A moderate severe weather outbreak occurred across the Eastern United States from July 27 to July 28.
 On the 27th, the weather system produced a low-end EF3 tornado that struck the small community of Speedwell, Tennessee, where several homes were destroyed and numerous trees were downed.
 This tornado was unusual due to the fact that most strong tornadoes that occur in July are confined to the northernmost states.
 A few other weak tornadoes were confirmed in other areas that day as well.
 The system produced one additional tornado on the 28th, a damaging EF2 that ripped through the Boston suburb of Revere, Massachusetts, severely damaging numerous homes and businesses in town and causing major tree damage in the area.
 That tornado caused $4 million in damage and was the first tornado ever in Suffolk County, Massachusetts.

 August

-There were 33 tornadoes reported in the United States in August; however, 71 were confirmed.